Configuration

 training:

-id_name: run__001
+id_name: run_001

-# Path to Data Configuration file (required)
+# Path to data configuration file

 data_config: data_config.yaml